 With as many as 1,024 Excel worksheets possible in a Microsoft Excel workbook, try these keyboard shortcuts to toggle or cycle between worksheets:

-Next worksheet: [Ctrl] + [Page Down]
+- Next worksheet: [Ctrl] + [Page Down]

-Previous worksheet: [Ctrl] + [Page Up]
+- Previous worksheet: [Ctrl] + [Page Up]

 Right-click on any sheet tab (Sheet1, Sheet2, etc.) for a shortcut menu of worksheet options.
-This is a quick way to rename, delete, add, and copy worksheets, and even apply colors to worksheet tabs.
+This is a quick way to rename, delete, add, and copy worksheets and even apply colors to worksheet tabs.

 By the way, you can also rename a worksheet by double-clicking on any sheet tab (Sheet1, Sheet2, etc.) to highlight the sheet name.
 Type a new name and press [Enter].

-Tip: avoid ALL CAPS which increases the width of the sheet name and decreases how many worksheets can be displayed in one view.
+Tip: Avoid ALL CAPS, which increases the width of the sheet name and decreases how many worksheets can be displayed in one view.

-How do you copy a worksheet with a master format such as a quarterly or monthly layout?
+How do you copy a worksheet with a master format, such as a quarterly or monthly layout?
 Please don’t say copy and paste!
-This choice does not give you an exact copy and you’ll waste tons of time trying to re-format columns and re-create other formatting.
+This choice does not give you an exact copy, and you’ll waste tons of time trying to re-format columns and re-create other formatting.

-Although the worksheet tab shortcut menu is one way to copy a worksheet (the Move or Copy option), especially across workbooks, a fast easy approach is to hold [Ctrl] while dragging a worksheet tab to a new location in the workbook.
-Your mouse pointer will look like a page with a plus (+) sign.
+Although the worksheet tab shortcut menu is one way to copy a worksheet (the Move or Copy option), especially across workbooks, a fast, easy approach is to hold [Ctrl] while dragging a worksheet tab to a new location in the workbook.
+Your mouse pointer will look like a white page with a plus (+) sign.
 Release the mouse first and then release [Ctrl] to see the new worksheet.
 Finish by renaming the copy.
 Bonus Tip: When you drag a worksheet tab without the [Ctrl] key, you are moving a worksheet to a new location in the workbook.

 Try these tips to speed through your Excel worksheets!

-Discover more Excel shortcuts, tips and tricks here.
+Discover more Excel shortcuts, tips, and tricks here.

-By Dawn Bjork, MCT, The Software Pro®
+© Dawn Bjork, MCT, MOSM, CSP®, The Software Pro®

-Microsoft Certified Trainer, Technology Speaker, Software Consultant
+Microsoft Certified Trainer, Productivity Speaker, Certified Speaking Professional